 When the world is full with mostly human made disasters, vulgar ugliness and shame, only one aspect can be my area of peace- and that is my garden with flowers and plants.
 Which I can explain as follows:

-A movement from one point to another,
+An alteration from one point to another,

-start and end not known,
+start and end flecks are not known,

-existence only in between
+perseverance only in between

 where life and death play the role.